Foods rich in Vitamin C

 In healthy people, Vitamin C does not reduce the risk of constipation, but slightly reduces its duration.
 (1)

-In athletes, results are more interesting, with a possibility to reduce the risk up to 50%.
+In athletes, the results are more interesting, with a possibility of reducing the risk to 50%.
 (1)

 But Vitamin C plays other roles besides preventing colds.